seank021/autopaper-bot/README.md

 ## Database
 - User data is stored in database.py.
 The Slack user ID is open since it is open publicly to other people in the Slack workspace.
 - Paper metadata is stored in Supabase.
-- This project is deployed on Render with a free plan.
+- This project is deployed on Google Cloud Run.
+So when you change the code and want to redeploy, run the following commands:
+    ```
+    gcloud builds submit --tag gcr.io/striking-goal-472721-a9/autopaper

+    gcloud run deploy autopaper --image gcr.io/striking-goal-472721-a9/autopaper --platform managed --region asia-northeast3 --allow-unauthenticated --memory 1Gi --cpu 1 --min-instances 1 --max-instances 2
+    ```

 ## Flow
 1. User uploads a research paper link in the Slack channel. (only arXiv papers are supported for now)